jeff-hykin/textmate-bailout/README.md

 ### How do I use it?

-Here's an example of two differen LaTeX including an embedded C++ file:
+Here's an example of two different ways LaTeX could include an embedded C++ grammar:
 ```javascript
 let duplicateForEmbedding = require("textmate-bailout")